 Unlike the other types, bone conduction drivers are not concerned with creating sound waves that interact with the wearers’ eardrums.
-They still convert electrical audio signals into physical vibrations but these vibrations are designed to travel through solids (our bones) rather than through air.
+They still convert electrical audio signals into physical vibrations, but these vibrations are designed to travel through solids (our bones) rather than through air.

 So how do the bone conduction drivers turn audio signals into mechanical waves without producing much sound?
-The short answer is with piezoelectricity.
+The short answer is piezoelectricity.

 What Is Piezoelectricity?

 The term “piezo” is derived from the Greek word “piezein,” which means to squeeze or press.